You may have even been told that you’re not hiring professional movers unless the organization is licensed, insured, and

 Cargo policies for moving companies offer coverage for your personal belongings while in transit between your old home or office and the new location.
 Any furniture, household goods, white-glove items, and specialty products should receive a measure of protection through this insurance.

 It is a good idea to update your homeowners’ policy to cover your belongings during the move.
 Some households have found out the hard way that most compensation plans under this structure provide $0.60 per pound or less for damaged items.

 Does a Moving Company Need to Have an Umbrella or General Liability Policy?

 General liability insurance is another policy that reputable moving companies purchase.
 It is comprehensive coverage that manages several different situations for the agency.

 Some of the risks covered by a general liability insurance policy include property damage, medical payments, legal defense, bodily injury, and court judgment.

 Although moving companies (and most other businesses) aren’t required to carry this coverage, operating without it can be risky.
 Getting sued without protection could have people paying seven-figure fees.
 General liability helps to compensate for these damages.

 An umbrella policy covers specific liability claims that aren’t covered under generalized coverage.
 It protects against claims above what you’d experience in particular situations.

 If a moving company faced a claim of $500,000 with $300,000 in general liability, the umbrella policy would cover the “gap” between those two figures.
 This insurance can also include items like privacy invasion, wrongful entry, and malicious prosecution.

 Do Movers Need to Be Bonded?

 Licensing for professional moving companies does not require bonding in every area of the United States.
 A surety bond is a financial guarantee that pays for losses if an agency causes someone to suffer economic damage or breaks a promise on a contract.

-Moving companies purchase bonds without plans to use it.
+Moving companies purchase bonds without plans to use them.
 Even with a surety bond in place, there is still a responsibility to act ethically, responsibly, and legally.